VictoriaSzy/MKS21X-FinalProject/README.md

 01-04-2019:
 Victoria: I worked on the constructor in Board.java, specifically on what to do during Normal Mode and the easy level.

+01-05-2019:
+Victoria: I finished working on the Normal and Crazy mode parts for the easy level in the constructor.
+I also added the code for the toString method that Jionghao and I worked on in class on 1/04.